 - Spoon the zucchini and cheese filling into the pastry cases.

 - Pour the cream, milk and egg mixture over the zucchini in the muffin tin.
 Pour until about 1/8″ from the top of the pastry cases.
-Don’t overfill as this will expand on cooking and may cause the tarts to stick to the muffin trays.
+Don’t overfill as the filling will expand on cooking and may overflow, causing the tarts to stick to the muffin trays.

 - Place the muffin tin in a pre-heated oven (200C / 400F) and bake for approximately 30 minutes until golden on top.
 The filling should feel firm to the touch when the tarts are cooked.